Getting Started with Adapnex

 This looks like standard C++ because it is standard C++.
 However, the |

 We perform this configuration in main.cpp.
-This file acts as the "wiring diagram," connecting your software variables to hardware drivers.
+This file acts as the "Software Wiring Diagram."

 #include "adapnex.h"